 This unit will operate all day on a 3, 5 or 6 amp electrical hook-up without tripping a MCB.
 There are five electrical components in the system: Compressor, Condenser Fan, Evaporator Fan, Condensate Pump and the Control Panel.
 When running the units will draw 1.53 amps.
 Users need not worry about tripping MCBs when the unit is first switched on as the intelligent system soft-starts the electrical motors and thus keeps start-up (or inrush current) under 3 amps for less than a second.

-Customers can change their mind within 14 days of delivery and return unused items to us for a no quibble refund.
+Customers can change their mind within 14 days of delivery and return unused items to us for a no quibble refund excluding delivery costs.

 A two year return to base warranty is offered with all units.
-For equipment outside of warranty we are able to service, repair and replace components on customer’s equipment and offer favourable labour rates and a courier collection and delivery service.
-Please contact us for details.
+For equipment outside of warranty we are able to service, repair and replace components on customer’s equipment (that has been purchased from Cool My Camper) and offer favourable labour rates including a courier collection and delivery service.
+Please contact us for details or call 01780 761372 for more information.

 In all air conditioning systems a small amount of refrigerant gas is lost from the system each year.
-When air conditioning units no longer run cold or the air from the evaporators is not as cold as you would like it is time to re-gas the system.
+When air conditioning units no longer run cold, or the air from the evaporators is not as cold as you would like, it is time to re-gas the system.
 These air conditioning systems use pneumatic tube manufactured from nylon so have a low loss of refrigerant gas.
-Users should not need to re-gas a unit until it is at least 3 years old.
+Users should not need to re-gas a unit for a couple of years (2-3 years) however this of course depends on how many weeks of the year you use the unit and under what conditions.

 There are no user serviceable parts and we will only supply a selection of replacement components to companies or individuals who are qualified to undertake repairs and hold a F-Gas - C&G 2079 Cat I & II qualification.
 That said, we are able to service, repair and replace components our customer’s equipment and offer favourable labour rates with a courier collection and delivery service.
 Please contact us for details.